SizeDrip/Past-Projects/TIPS/README.md

 **Team:** Emma Berry, Luca Chierotti, and Christina Wong

-The surviving notebook and report do not preserve a reliable per-person task breakdown.
-This folder therefore presents TIPS as a **shared team deliverable** and does not assign individual ownership of particular components.

 ## What the system does

 TIPS produces a formatted interview-preparation report containing:

-- a summary of the candidate's relevant skills and projects;
+- a summary of the candidate's relevant skills and projects
-- a researched company profile;
+- a researched company profile
-- job-specific technical and behavioral questions;
+- job-specific technical and behavioral questions
-- sample answers and rationales; and
+- sample answers and rationales
-- a final styled PDF report.
+- a final styled PDF report

 ## Architecture